Effective reduction theory of integral polynomials of given non-zero discriminant and its applications: Monogenicity, class group and Galois group

 \section{Monogenicity, class group and Galois group}

-Recently, it has been proved in a precise and quantitative form that the monogenicity has an increasing effect on the class groups of number fields and orders; see Bhargava and Varma (2016), Ho, Shankar and Varma (2018), Bhargava, Hanke and Shankar (2020), Siad (2021), Swaminathan (2023).
+Recently, surprising results have been obtained in precise and quantitative form that imply that on average, the monogenicity of a number field has an altering effect on the structure of its $2$-class group, see Bhargava, Hanke and Shankar (2020), Siad (2021), Swaminathan (2023), Shankar, Siad and Swaminathan (2025), and Bhargava, Shankar and Swaminathan (2025).
+The $2$-class group $Cl_2(K)$ of a number field $K$ is the group of ideal classes of $K$ whose order divides $2$.

-The examples of degree $n = 3, 4, 5, 6$ in Section \ref{sec:5} show that the multiplicity of monogenicity can be relatively large if the Galois group is $S_n$, i.e. if its size is large relative to $n$.